Major Code BC1920

 The tutorial program in the School of Media Arts and Studies offers an individualized course of study for exceptional students interested in media industries.
-This program provides students with a broad liberal arts background, a concentration in theory and research, and practical training in sound recording, radio, digital media and television production.
-Maximum opportunity will be afforded for the student to work at his or her own pace.
-The tutorial program prepares a student for graduation as well as industry jobs.
-Upon completion of the program, students receive a degree of Bachelor of Science in Communications from the Honors Tutorial College and many choose to pursue advanced degrees at research institutes such as Indiana University, Michigan State University, University of Southern California, University of Pennsylvania, and of course Ohio University.
+This program provides students with a broad liberal arts background, a concentration in theory and research, and practical training in digital media and integrated production, games and animation, music production, and media and social change.
+Maximum opportunity will be afforded for the student to work at his or her own pace and to create a depth of education in media.
+The tutorial program prepares a student for a professional career or graduate study.
+Upon completion of the program, students receive a degree of Bachelor of Science in Communication from the Honors Tutorial College.

-Students are required to complete eight tutorials within the College of Communication, including two devoted to the thesis.
+Students are required to complete eight tutorials within the School of Media Arts and Studies, including two devoted to the thesis.
+Tutorials may range from sophisticated research and analysis of existing media to production of original media products.
 In addition to the tutorials, the student must complete the Tier I English requirement, all core courses not covered by tutorials, and an appropriate number of approved electives.
-Internships and/or study abroad may be included within the program with special permission from the Director of Studies (credit will only be given once).
+Internships and/or study abroad may be included within the program with permission from the Director of Studies.
 Honors Tutorial students take a minimum of 15 hours per semester.

 The Honors Thesis

 The honors thesis is a reflection of the student’s special interests.
-Its acceptance, dependent upon an appropriate mixture of research and analysis, relies upon the judgment of his or her thesis advisor or the Director of Studies.
-It is expected that this major paper will constitute work of the highest quality in investigating a problem of concern to both scholars and practitioners.
-Although an intensive study of relevant theoretical and research literatures is the underpinning of the thesis, students are encouraged to augment this scholarly base with field data whenever possible.
+Its acceptance, dependent upon an appropriate mixture of research and analysis, relies upon the judgment of his or her thesis advisor and the Director of Studies.
+It is expected that this major paper will constitute work of the highest quality and may be project-based.

 Students throughout the program earn letter grades consistent with the University grading system and are expected to maintain a GPA of 3.5 or higher.
 Students who earn less than a B (3.0), or who maintain less than a 3.5 GPA will need to confer with the Director of Studies and/or Dean of the College.
 In addition to letter grade assessments, tutors complete semester based course descriptions and evaluations of each student’s work.
 In these assessments both the student’s academic standing and academic attitude are evaluated.

-Students are selected by the director of studies of the media arts and studies tutorial program and the Honors Tutorial College on the basis of superior ability and sustained motivation.
+Students are selected by the Director of Studies and the Honors Tutorial College on the basis of superior ability and sustained motivation.
 We look for good scores on standardized tests (30 composite score on the ACT or a combined score of 1300 on the SAT), but we also require a good high school record (class standing in the top 10%).
 An interview with the director of studies is required for acceptance into our program.
 Recommendations from two high school teachers and a portfolio are required.
 The personalized aspects of the tutorial system occasionally make it possible for us to accept students who have not performed well on standardized measure of ability but who demonstrate exceptional aptitude in other ways.
-The deadline for application for admission is December 1st, and admission interviews are held in January.
+The priority deadline for application for admission is November 15th, and admission interviews are held in January.

 Change of Program Policy

 First-year students at Ohio University may apply to transfer into the media arts and studies tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The deadline for application is December 1st, and admission interviews are held in January.
+The priority deadline for application is November 15th.

 External Transfer Admission

 First-year students at another institution may also apply to transfer to the media arts and studies tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The deadline for application is December 1st, and admission interviews are held in January.
+The priority deadline for application is November 15th.

 Opportunities Upon Graduation

 A number of professional opportunities are available to tutorial students in the School of Media Arts and Studies.
-Two public radio stations, a public television station, a local public access television station, and a student-run web-based radio station provide professional experience in all aspects of media.
+Two public radio stations, a public television station, student-run production organizations, and other experiential learning opportunities (study in LA, capstone production projects, study abroad) provide professional experience in all aspects of media.
 Tutorial students are expected to seek out training and experience in these facilities.
 Internships are available in media industries in all specializations and in a number of locales including New York and Hollywood.
-These internships are often summer-long experiences that allow the student to gain college credit while working in the industry.
+These internships are often summer-long experiences that allow the student to gain college credit while working at a professional level in the industry.